mohan-chinnappan-n/sfdc-perf-notes/perf_testing.md

 - Determine whether your estimated transaction throughput of anticipated loads is accurate

-**Don’t** benchmark performance in a **sandbox organization** anticipating the same performance in your production organization.
-Due to variables such as data distribution and user load patterns, which can be fluctuate because of database caching and the queue performance associated with asynchronous processing (@future calls), requests might perform faster or slower in production.
+**Don’t benchmark performance** in a **sandbox organization** anticipating the same performance in your production organization.
+Due to variables such as data distribution and user load patterns, which can be fluctuating because of database caching and the queue performance associated with asynchronous processing (@future calls), requests might perform faster or slower in production.

 Sandbox use: